ansible/workshops/README.md

 **Read this in other languages**:
 <br>![uk](/images/uk.png) [English](README.md),  ![japan](/images/japan.png)[日本語](README.ja.md)

+**This is documentation for Ansible Automation Platform 2**

 The Red Hat Ansible Automation Workshops project is intended for effectively demonstrating Ansible's capabilities through instructor-led workshops or self-paced exercises.

 ## Website

-- [http://ansible.github.io/workshops](http://ansible.github.io/workshops) - Check out the optional website which is rendered automatically from markdown files using [Github Pages](https://pages.github.com/).
+- [http://aap2.demoredhat.com](http://aap2.demoredhat.com) - Check out the optional website which is rendered automatically from markdown files using [Github Pages](https://pages.github.com/).
 If you are already on the website please ignore this section.

 ## Instructor-led Workshops